 Outline of the flows:

-The originating application (e.g. Chatbot Platform) requests to revoke the chat message using PUT method (e.g. triggered by a chatbot).
+The originating application (e.g. Bot platform) requests to revoke the chat message using PUT method (e.g. triggered by a chatbot).
 Alternative error flows:

 If the message revocation feature is not supported in the API Server or in the underlying network, a Policy error POL2006 is returned;